Read Part 1, here.

 If a writer is to be successful, she must not experience too widely, or too deeply, or learn too much, or she is liable to find herself outside the prescribed limits of acceptable thought.
 Only if one can demonstrate that one is aware of these limits, and will not venture one’s experience and learning beyond them, can fame and honour be granted.
 Thus, the almost unbelievable uniformity of expressed thought amongst the rich, the famous and the professionally at-ease on matters of importance.
 While merely famous writers (actors, comedians, journalists, etc.) never offer an opinion which jeopardises their careers, great writers bite nearly every hand that feeds them.

-The catastrophically limited depth and experience of the cultural elite helps explain why a minute 4 percent of books published by the biggest publishing houses sell no more than 2,000 copies, mostly through celebrity ghost-writers and authors with established franchises.
+The limited depth and experience of the cultural elite helps explain why a minute 4 percent of books published by the biggest publishing houses sell no more than 2,000 copies, mostly through celebrity ghost-writers and authors with established franchises.
 Of the other 96 percent, half sell fewer than, wait for it… twelve copies.
 Twelve!
 The reason why is simple.
 It’s all written, as John Michael Greer puts it, both for and by a management class which prides itself on being unlike most of the planet, more specifically, unlike the working class, and so has no idea what those people (or rather ‘those people’) actually want to read.
 In addition, insofar as the perceptions, instincts, insights and values of those people threaten the management class, any books that ordinary people either write or want to read brings on, in publishing agents and commissioning editors, a bout of existential nausea which they are compelled to interpret as fineness of sensibility and delicacy of constitution.

 This is why great writers today cannot get anywhere with agents and publishers,27 why they are ignored by their peers, and why mediocrities are honoured and praised.
 Although we live in conspicuously decadent times, this has long been the case,28 for genius is the worse crime anyone, artist or otherwise, can commit against those who stand guard over culture; the academics, reviewers, publishers, priests, princes and agents who determine whether work will be recognised.
 Nothing, but nothing, is as offensive to civilised people as artistic truth, originality of conception and the passion that brings it forth.
 Penetration of perception, freedom of thought, vivid intensity and essential, uncynical beauty fill the hearts of culture-makers, and most of their reading audience, with fear and disgust, which they blame the writer for.
 Only when he is dead, and his genius can be safely appreciated, does he gain the recognition he is due.